ETCLabs/RDMnet/docs/getting_started/using_llrp_manager.md

 if (result)
 {
-  // Manager is valid and running. llrp::ManagerHandle handle = manager.handle();
+  // Manager is valid and running. llrp::Manager::Handle handle = manager.handle();
-  // Store handle for later lookup from the ManagerNotifyHandler callback functions.
+  // Store handle for later lookup from the NotifyHandler callback functions.
 }
 else
 {